sinhajiya/Predict-Stock-Prices/README.md

 # Projects-Python
 This repository contains all the Python-Based Projects

+List of the projects:
+1. Stock App